scryptedapp/arlo/README.md

 ---

-## Security System for Arlo Security Modes
+## Virtual Security System for Arlo Security Modes

 The plugin exposes Arlo App Security Modes (Away, Home, Standby) as a security system in Scrypted and HomeKit.
 This lets you automate camera notification behavior based on mode.

 ### Example Automation Flow

-1. In the Home app:
+1. In the Home App:
    - Set all cameras to "Stream & Record" for both Home and Away.
-2. In the Arlo app:
+2. In the Arlo App:
    - Configure the **Away mode** to send notifications from all cameras.
    - Configure the **Home mode** to send notifications from select cameras.
    - Configure **Standby mode** to disable all notifications.
-3. Use automations in the Home app to switch the Arlo security mode by controlling the virtual system in Scrypted.
+3. Use automations in the Home App to switch the Arlo security mode by controlling the virtual system in Scrypted.

 > Scrypted only receives events from Arlo when notifications are enabled for a camera in the selected security mode.
 HomeKit Secure Video recordings depend on receiving these notifications.

 Multiple virtual security systems may be created—one per location (user or shared).
-Each system is labeled according to its location name in the Arlo app.
+Each system is labeled according to its location name in the Arlo App.

-> Note: The plugin does **not** modify your Arlo mode settings—only switches between existing ones.
+> Note: The plugin does **not** modify your Arlo Security Mode settings—only switches between existing ones.

 ---